thomas-tams/mlops_02476_project/reports/README.md

 >
 > Answer:

 --- The data used in our project consists of MRI brain scan images, which we refer to as "raw data."
 We have utilized DVC (Data Version Control) exclusively for managing our raw data.
 This has been implemented by using a publicly accessible bucket in Google Cloud.
-While this approach hasn't been strictly necessary for our project—since the data originates from a Kaggle challenge with a fixed dataset—we anticipated that it could be a valuable feature if the project's scope were to expand.
+While this approach hasn't been strictly necessary for our project—since the data originates from a Kaggle challenge with a fixed dataset—we anticipated that it could be a valuable feature if the project's scope was to expand.
 In such a case, a more comprehensive dataset might become available, and DVC would enable us to track and manage different versions of the brain scan dataset effectively. ---

 ### Question 11